-This Is Us Season 1 Concludes With More Questions Than Answers, A New Fan Theory
+‘This Is Us’ Season 1 Concludes With More Questions Than Answers, New Fan Theory

 Or, it could be that the show’s producers have just been stringing the audience along, trying to drag out the drama and give This Is Us fans something to talk about going into Season 2.

-[Featured Image by Chad Hurst/Getty Images For Operation Smile]
+[Featured Image by Chad Hurst/Getty Images]